-2.6.3 Researchers should indicate how quantitative and qualitative data will be reported and whether there are implications with respect to participant identification and data confidentiality.
+- B) Identify the physical or electronic storage location (e.g. hard copy consent forms will be stored in the supervisors office in a locked filing cabinet, or study data will be stored on Dalhousie's OneDrive). - C) State how data/documents will be destroyed (e.g. consent forms will be shredded by [person] / data will be wiped from the hard drive [by the supervisor], etc.). - 2.7.3 Researchers should indicate how quantitative and qualitative data will be reported and whether there are implications with respect to participant identification and data confidentiality.
 If the researcher plans to use quotations from research participants in results or presentations of the data, this should be stated.
 How this will be done without disclosing the identities of participants (unless participants agree to attribution) should be described.
 If willingness to be quoted is a condition of participation, this should be made clear in the consent process.
-If the researcher wishes to attribute quotes by name, a rationale for this should be provided.

-2.6.4 Where there are limits to confidentiality due to legal obligations (i.e., duty to report suspected child abuse or neglect, or the abuse or neglect of an adult in need of protection) or professional codes of ethics, this must be stated (when applicable to the study) (TCPS 5.2).
+If the researcher wishes to attribute quotes by name, a rationale for this should be provided. - 2.7.4 Where there are limits to confidentiality due to legal obligations (i.e., duty to report suspected child abuse or neglect, or the abuse or neglect of an adult in need of protection) or professional codes of ethics, this must be stated (when applicable to the study) (TCPS2 5.2).
 A simple description of what the researcher will do in such a situation should be provided.
 This is advisable for research that may, inadvertently, cause such disclosures to be made, and it is imperative for research that specifically deals with issues of sexual or child abuse, domestic violence, elder abuse or ethical conduct of professional responsibilities.
 Note that in Nova Scotia the legal duty to report only applies to abuse or neglect (or suspicion of abuse or neglect) of a child or an adult in need of protection.
-Other types of disclosure, such as those that may be required by a professional code of ethics, are not required by law and must be justified in the application and clearly explained in consent forms.

-2.6.5 If you propose using a survey company or software to help you collect, manage, store, or analyze personally identifiable data, and use of the tool makes the data accessible from outside of Canada, you must describe that use here.
-It is recommended that researchers make use of the Opinio or RedCap survey tools available through the University's Information Technology Services department, which meet the Board's expectations with respect to electronic security.
+Other types of disclosure, such as those that may be required by a professional code of ethics, are not required by law and must be justified in the application and clearly explained in consent forms. - 2.7.5 If you propose using a survey company or software to help you collect, manage, store, or analyze personally identifiable data, and use of the tool makes the data accessible from outside of Canada, you must describe that use here.
+When conducting survey research, it is recommended that researchers make use of the Opinio or RedCap survey tools available through the University's Information Technology Services department, which meet the Board's expectations with respect to electronic security.